sib-swiss/git-training/exercises/exercises_advanced_topics.md

 <br>

-## Before you start
+## Before you start 📣

 * 📚 **Exercise material setup:** download the [exercises_advanced.zip](../exercises/exercises_advanced.zip) file to your local computer and unzip it.

-* ✏️ **Additional Tasks:** at the end of exercises, you will sometimes find a section named **Additional Tasks**.
-These sections contain tasks to complete **if you have the time and after having completed the main exercise**.
-  Additional tasks sections will not be corrected in class, but their solution is given in this document.
+* 🔮 **Additional Tasks:** some exercises have **Additional Task** sections that you can complete if you still have time after having completed the main part of the exercise.
+These will in principle _not_ be corrected in class, but their solution is given in this document.

-* ✅ **Exercise solutions:** all exercises and additional tasks section have their solution embedded in this document.
-Solutions are hidden by default, but you can reveal them by clicking on them.
-Here is an example:
+* ✅ **Exercise solutions:** all exercises have their solution embedded in this document.
+You can reveal them by clicking on the drop-down menu, as shown below.

   <details><summary><b>Solution (click to reveal)</b></summary>
-  🌈 This reveals the answer 🌈
+  🌟 This reveals the answer 🌟
   </details>

-  We encourage you to **not look at the solutions too quickly**, and try to solve the exercises without them.
-Remember that you can always ask the course teachers for help.
+  We encourage you to **not look at the solution too quickly**, and try to solve the exercise without it.
+Remember you can always ask the course instructors for help.

-* ✨ **Tip:** if you are viewing these instructions on GitHub, you can display a table of content (outline) of this page by clicking on the small icon that looks like a bulleted list near the top-right of this page.
+* ✨ **Table of content:** when viewing this document on GitHub, you can display a table of content by clicking on the "Outline" button at the top right.

 <br>
 <br>